Luka Aračić

-Luka Aračić (born 13 March 1981) is a retired Croatian long jumper.
+Luka Aračić (born 13 March 1981) is a Croatian retired long jumper.

-He was born in Zagreb.
+Aračić was born in Zagreb.
 He finished eighth at the 2000 World Junior Championships, and competed at the 2001 World Championships without reaching the final.
 He also became Croatian long jump champion in 2000 and 2001.

-His personal best jump was 8.12 metres, achieved in June 2001 in Nicosia.
+Aračić's personal best jump was 8.12 metres, achieved in June 2001 in Nicosia.